Skip to contents

 .exposure

 The exposure (treatment) variable.
 For binary exposures, a numeric 0/1 vector, logical, or two-level factor.
 For categorical exposures, a factor or character vector.
 For continuous exposures, a numeric vector.
 Optional when .propensity is a glm object (extracted from the model).
+Missing values are not counted as a level of their own, and are carried through to the weights as missing.

 .sigma